iRNA-COSI/APAeval/summary_workflows/identification/specification/I_benchmark_specification.md

 Ranking: None

 Note: Grouped bar plot is not supported on OEB.
 Metrics should be visualized only outside of OpenEBench.

+3. **bar plot** visualizing **proportion of PAS matched to multiple ground truth sites**.
+Separate plots should be prepared for different values of distance threshold:

+- 10 nt
+- 50 nt
+- 100 nt

+**X axis** - benchmarked tool
+**Y axis** - proportion of PAS matched to multiple ground truth sites

+Input data:

+- RNA-Seq data compared with 3'end sequencing data
+- Simulated RNA-Seq data compared with dataset used for simulation

+Ranking: The best performing tool is the one with the lowest proportion of PAS matched to multiple ground truth sites

 ## Outputs